atom/atom/docs/build-instructions/windows.md

 ### Running tests

-In order to run tests from command line you need `apm`, available after you install Atom or after you build that from scratch.
-If you installed it, run the following commands (assuming `C:\atom` is the root path of your Atom sources):
+In order to run tests from command line you need `apm`, available after you install Atom or after you build from source.
+If you installed it, run the following commands (assuming `C:\atom` is the root of your Atom repository):

 ```bash
 cd C:\atom
 apm test
 ```

-When building Atom from scratch instead, the `apm` command is not added to the system path by default.
-In this case, you can either add it yourselves or you can explicitly list the complete path in previous commands.
+When building Atom from source, the `apm` command is not added to the system path by default.
+In this case, you can either add it yourself or explicitly list the complete path in previous commands.
 Anyway, its default location on a Win 64-bit installation is `"C:\Program Files (x86)\Atom\resources\cli\"`.

 ## Troubleshooting